 By iessi – Flickr, CC BY 2.0

-From Termini, hop on Metro Line A toward Anagnina and get off at Numidio Quadrato.
-From there, itโs about a 15-minute walk through a quiet neighborhoodโjust follow the signs to the park, and youโll soon be surrounded by ancient aqueducts and wide open space.
-Alternatively, you can take bus 825 toward Appia Antica and get off at the โParco degli Acquedottiโ stopโthen enjoy a short, leisurely walk amid the ancient arches.
+From Termini, hop on Metro Line A toward Anagnina and get off at Giulio Agricola.
+From there, it’s about a 15-minute walk through a quiet neighborhood, just follow the signs to the park, and you’ll soon be surrounded by ancient aqueducts and wide open space.
+Alternatively, you can take bus 590 toward Cinecitta and get off at the “Tuscolana/Appio Claudio” stop.
+Then enjoy a short, leisurely walk amid the ancient arches.